felixcarmona/coveragit/README.md

-  --base BASE, -b BASE  Base branch, tag, commit, or history marker to compare the current revision --concise, -c         Only display the affected uncovered lines --xml XML, -x XML     Path of the generated coverage .xml --silently, -s        Even with missing coverage, exit with success system exit status
+  --base BASE, -b BASE  Base branch, tag, commit, or history marker to compare the current revision --concise, -c         Only display the affected uncovered lines --xml XML, -x XML     Path of the generated coverage .xml --repository REPOSITORY, -r REPOSITORY Path of the git repository --silently, -s        Even with missing coverage, exit with success system exit status
 ```